Longmont 155 | Colorado 150 | United States 250 - City of Longmont Skip to main content

 Longmont Museum Director

 As we celebrate Colorado’s 150th birthday and 155 years since Longmont’s founding, we’re sharing special stories about Longmont’s history in this column by Longmont Museum Director Erik Mason.
-This month, we’re talking about the history of Longmont’s parks.
+This month, we’re talking about the tech industry in Longmont.

 In the Spotlight: